2020PB/police-brutality/reports/New York.md

 Footage from Broadway and E 12th Street in Manhattan shows an officer shoving, elbowing and pepper spraying numerous protestors standing on the sidewalk with their hands up.

-tags: push, shove, pepper-spray, spray, protestor
+tags: push, shove, pepper-spray, spray, protester

 id: ny-newyorkcity-82